Z-FILES #13 Louis van Roode

 Jan van de Pavert supports the artwork of Louis van Roode at Erasmus MC.
 This wall painting, an abstract work from 1960, will probably be demolished.
 Jan van de Pavert is also an artist himself.
 His work is mostly about the functioning of architecture and fictional spaces, in which history plays a role.

-Interview - Louis van Roode, Willem Heijbroek monograph launch
+Interview - Launch of monograph Louis van Roode, Willem Heijbroek

 Starting out as a graphic artist, Louis van Roode has developed into an important monumental artist, able to manage groups of employees and colleagues.
 Its versatility borders on the incredible.
 Willem Heijbroek made a first monograph on Van Roode.
 The focus is on his work and how Van Roode related to the then flourishing artistic environment in the city.
 The book is launched during the Z-Files and is for sale.

-Column - One work of art highlighted, Sara Wiersma
+Column - One work of art illuminated, Sara Wiersma

 Sara Wiersma provides a column about one artwork by Louis van Roode that can be seen in the public space of Rotterdam.
 Wiersma is an editor at Vers Beton, the Rotterdam online journal for journalism and opinion.
 She writes a monthly section about art in the public space of Rotterdam.